Jameron/admin/readme.md

 This package has been built to work with Laravel 5.4.33 and later.
 Some older versions may not be compatible.
-Let's see if we can't get you up and running in 10 steps.
 If you are starting fresh, create your laravel application first thing and install the regulator package.

 [jameron/regulator](https://github.com/jameron/regulator)